National Curriculum for England: Aims

-These aims set out to support the statutory duties of schools to offer a curriculum which is balanced and broadly based and which promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, while preparing pupils at the school for the opportunities, responsibilities and experiences of later life, as set out in the Education Act 2002.

 Structure

-The National Curriculum, as released most recently in 2014, is set out for all year groups for pupils aged between 5 and 16.
-Within these ages, the curriculum is structured into four Key Stages, for each of which a prescribed list of subjects must be taught.
-The table below sets out the statutory list of subjects to be taught at each Key Stage:
+The National Curriculum is set out for all year groups for pupils aged between 5 and 16.
+Year groups are divided into four Key Stages, each of which has a different compulsory list of taught subjects.
+These subjects are indicated in the following table:

-For each of the statutory curriculum subjects, the Secretary of State for Education is required to set out a Programme of Study which outlines the content and matters which must be taught in those subjects at the relevant Key Stages.
+The Secretary of State for Education is required to set out a Programme of Study for each statutory curriculum subject which outlines the "matters, skills and processes" which must be taught at the relevant Key Stages.
 The most recently published National Curriculum was introduced into schools in September 2014.

 Other entitlements

-In addition, children in all Key Stages must be provided with a curriculum of Religious Education, and for pupils in Key Stages 3 and 4 a curriculum of Sex and Relationships Education must also be provided.
+Children in all Key Stages must additionally be provided with a curriculum of Religious Education, and for pupils in Key Stages 3 and 4 a curriculum of Sex and Relationships Education must also be provided.